 Council acknowledges the importance of reducing the human impact on the environment and has developed an Environmental Sustainability Strategy.
 The strategy is a management tool targeting action towards environmental sustainability in the areas of Council control and influence within East Gippsland.
-A new strategy is currently being developed and will be available later in the year.

 Council has developed a Sustainable Gardening in Gippsland booklet, which contains information on how to encourage local biodiversity in your garden.
 If you are unable to download this booklet contact us for a printed copy.

 Options for sustainable gardening include native plant selection (to increase local biodiversity), mulching (to reduce water use and spread of weeds), composting food scraps (to give your plants food and reduce your garbage), growing fruit and vegetables (to reduce 'food miles' and carbon emissions from transporting food) and installing a rainwater tank.
 Or join your local Landcare or 'Friends of' group.

 It’s as easy as Zoom, Select, Connect.
 Go to the environmental volunteering interactive map to see what environmental volunteering groups are in your area.

 Populations of Grey Headed Flying Fox (Pteropus poliocephalus) are known within East Gippsland Shire.
 A strategic action plan has been developed to assist in the management of their roost site in Bairnsdale.

 A report has been prepared by East Gippsland Shire Council in relation to satisfying Condition 9 of Permit 2009/5017 under the Environmental Protection and Biodiversity Conservation Act 1999 received from the Department of Environment in relation to the approved Grey-headed Flying-fox Strategic Management and Action Plan.